 - Make is easier on yourself and line your pan with parchment paper.
 This will make the brownies come out of the pan easier later.

-Allow brownies to cool then place entire pan in the freezer for about 2 hours.
+Next, allow your brownies to cool and then place entire pan in the freezer for about 2 hours.

 Place the whole sheet of brownies on a protected surface.
 (I used a Thomas kid’s place mat so feel free to get creative.)
 Cut out small hearts with your cookie cutter and place on a plate or tray (you can use the same glass pan you baked them in to save you some dishes).

 Place your pan of hearts back into the freezer.
 Start melting your candy melts.